cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 For Soil Group 3 : The difference in Shannon diversity across compaction treatment is not statistically significant.
 P-value: 0.2782093

-## Supplemental 3 Faith's PD, compaction treatment
+## Supplemental 3: Compaction Treatment does not have an impact on biodiversity

 ![Supplemental 3](https://github.com/cynthiaachung/micb575-team3/blob/main/R/Alpha-Beta%20Diversity/Supplemental_3_colorblind.png)